turingschool/front-end-curriculum/lessons/module-4/interview-question-practice.md

 - Describe z-index and how stacking context is formed.

+- How would you approach fixing browser-specific styling issues?

+- What are the different ways to visually hide content (and make it available only for screen readers)?

+- Have you used or implemented media queries or mobile specific layouts/CSS?

+- What are the advantages/disadvantages of using CSS preprocessors?

+- What's the difference between inline and inline-block?

+- What's the difference between a relative, fixed, absolute and statically positioned element?

 - What is `"use strict";`? what are the advantages and disadvantages to using it?

+- Explain how prototypal inheritance works

+- Explain event delegation

+- Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
+  - What needs to be changed to properly make it an IIFE?

+- What is a closure, and how/why would you use one?

+- Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

 - What's the difference between `.call` and `.apply`?

+- Describe event bubbling.

+- What is the difference between `==` and `===`?

 - What are some things you like about the developer tools you use?